Australia Awards Pacific Scholarships

 Scholarship enquiries in each participating country should be directed to the relevant Australian diplomatic mission in that country.

-Contact addresses for the each Australian diplomatic mission are available below:
+Contact addresses for each Australian diplomatic mission are available below:

 PO Box S, Kolonia